SubratoBcodez/Dealz_UI/README.md

 # Dealz_UI
 E-commerce, Tourism, Events, Ticket booking, Pay bills, Food Delivery, medical- All in one App with Rest API &amp; Firebase

+## Screenshots

+Here are some screenshots of the app to give you a sneak peek of its design and functionality:

+### App Screenshots
 <div align="center">
     <table>
         <tr>